chinmoy2306/census_2011_analysis/README.md

-# Project 1: Indian Population Census Analysis (2011)
+# Project: Indian Population Census Analysis (2011)
 ## Overview
 1. This repository showcases my data analysis project performed using MySQL on the Indian Population Census dataset of 2011.
 2. The dataset was obtained from “www.census2011.co.in” using web-scrapping with the help of power query and provides a comprehensive overview of the Indian population across various states and demographic factors.